linagora/linshare/documentation/EN/epics/drive/README.md

   - Anyone can create Drives if the functionality is enabled.
   - The Drive creator is Admin by default, and has default admin role on workgroups inside the Drive.

-* Add member to the Drive :
+* Add member to a Drive :
   -  To add member to the Drive we need to have __DRIVE_ADMINISTRATOR__ permission.
   -  The new member is added with a Drive role and a default Workgroups role.
-  -  The new member is added also to all workgroups inside the Drive with the default role defined on the Drive.
+  -  The new member is also added to all nested workgroups inside the Drive with the default role defined on the Drive.
+If he already exists in a nested workgroup, the higher role is kept in order to resolve the conflict.

-* Add Workgroups to the Drive :
+* Create Workgroups into a Drive :
-  -  We need to have a specificate role to add a workgroups.
+  - We must have the DRIVE_WRITER role to create workgroups.
-  -  The ADMIN role is attributed to the creator of workgroups and the members who had this role defined on the Drive.
+  - The WORKGROUP_ADMIN role is attributed to the creator of the workgroup
+  - All drive members are also added to the workgroup with their own default workgroup role

-* We can add an external member of the Drive to the workgroups :
+* Add an external user of the Drive to workgroup :
+  - Just edit the workgroup to add the user with his role.
+  - You must be admin of the drive or the workgroup.

 * Update the Drive informations and member of Drive :
-  - All member with the Right permissions  can update a Drive.
+  - All member with DRIVE_WRITER role can update a Drive.
   - We need to propagate all modifications on Drive members into the workGroups. we have two mode :
+       - Soft : the changes are only applied to workgroup members if they were not upgraded locally, with a higher rrole for example.
        - Force : it overrides all workgroups preferencies by the drives one.
-       - Soft : the changes is only applied if the members of workgroups is not overridden before.

 * Delete a workgroup :
    - All member with the right permissions on the workgroup